nqzero/cruden/README.md

 - other documents are as indicated, otherwise nqzero 2017

-### Changes relative to the original
+### changes relative to the original

-Cruden was inspired by and initially based upon https://github.com/bradforj287/SimpleTextSearch many of the features of the original have been stripped out. in particular, the inverted index is from scratch and based on the lucene tokenizer instead of stanford nlp
+- Cruden was inspired by and initially based upon https://github.com/bradforj287/SimpleTextSearch
+- many of the features of the original have been stripped out
+- in particular, the inverted index is from scratch and based on the lucene tokenizer instead of stanford nlp

-### About the name
+### about the name

-Alexander Cruden singlehandedly created a concordance, ie an annotated inverted index, for the bible in the 1730s. this seemed like an appropriate name for an in-memory inverted index, and at the time of creation no obvious uses of the name in the java ecosystem were found, ie maven central or github
+Alexander Cruden singlehandedly created a concordance, ie an annotated inverted index, for the bible in the 1730s, purportedly thinking of little else for the year that he worked on it. this seemed like an appropriate name for an in-memory inverted index, and at the time of creation no obvious uses of the name in the java ecosystem were found, ie maven central or github

-### Motivation
+### motivation

 the goal is a bare-minimum API to allow prototyping a fiber-based system using [kilim](https://github.com/nqzero/kilim), quasar and [db4j](https://github.com/nqzero/db4j). unfortunately, porting lucene to such a system seems difficult,